Written By: Brad Campbell | November 8, 2024

 While presidents continued to ride around in various versions of armored cars and limousines in the decades between Roosevelt’s and Kennedy’s presidencies, these vehicles were often open topped.

 No matter how much armor a vehicle has, an open-topped vehicle does nothing to protect the riders from snipers in high positions.
-This is a fact the world was made tragically aware of on November 22, 1963, when Lee Harvey Oswald shot and killed President Kennedy as he was sitting in the back of his 1961 Lincoln Continental limousine.
+This is a fact that the world was made tragically aware of on November 22, 1963, when Lee Harvey Oswald shot and killed President Kennedy as he was sitting in the back of his 1961 Lincoln Continental limousine.

 This was the last time a US president would travel without full ballistic-grade protection surrounding them in their motorcade vehicle.

-In 1987, the world watched President Reagan give his infamous Berlin Wall speech from behind two, very chunky, sheets of bullet-resistant glass.
+In 1987, the world watched President Reagan give his infamous Berlin Wall speech from behind two very chunky sheets of bullet-resistant glass.
 These panels were intended to protect the president from any assassination attempts as he stood just 100 yards from the Berlin Wall and called for it to be torn down.

 While presidents had been protected by bullet-resistant glass at inaugurations in past years, Clinton’s inauguration in 1993 is when we can see it taking on the modern form that we see today.
-President Clinton watched the inaugural parade, was sworn into office, and delivered his inaugural address all from behind bullet-resistant glass.
+President Clinton watched the inaugural parade, was sworn into office, and delivered his inaugural address all from behind presidential bulletproof glass.

 If you look back at pictures and footage of Obama’s inauguration, you can see that he is protected by the same type of glazing that we saw used in the 90s.
 This goes to show that the president and bulletproof glass have become inseparable at public appearances where the threat of a ballistic attack is high.